mohsinhassan618/inpsyde/README.md

 ### UnitTests and Coding standards
 UnitTesting is done with Brain Monkey and our main Class is `InpsydePluginTest`.
 I have covered the limited part of the code mainly the cached API response part.
-All the Tests are located inside tests directory and tests can be run from the command mentioned [above.](#coding-standards)
+All the Tests are located inside tests directory and tests can be run from the command mentioned [above.](#unit-tests)

 **InpsydeCoding Standards**
 Coding standards are completely followed.
-Please use the command above to run the Check.
+Please use the command [above.](#coding-standards) to run the Check.

 ### FeedBack